top of page

 1. Identifying the Belief: Acknowledge that you hold a belief that limits something you could be or could do.
 In this case, it’s the belief that because you’re introverted, you won't enjoy a job with networking or public speaking.

 2. Challenge the Belief: Dig deeper and ask yourself, "What if?"
 Perhaps you’ve successfully networked before, and public speaking wasn’t disastrous.
 These experiences contradict your belief.
-Once you're on a roll with challenging the belief, it becomes easier to find more evidence as to why the belief might not apply.
+Once you're on a roll challenging the belief, it becomes easier to find more evidence as to why the belief might not apply.

 3. Reframing the Belief: Recognise that beliefs aren’t facts!
 Just because you think or feel something doesn’t make it true.
 Reframe your self-limiting belief: “I’ve networked and spoken publicly before, and I can do it again.”
 Think through what parts of the experience were satisfying or enjoyable and take these parts as tools to help you with the next time.